TrentSPalmer/attentionspanhistory/content/ideology-of-world-war-one.md

 an ideology, but the ideology of identity being an ideology, is not that same thing as identity being an ideology.
 This merely shows how out-of-touch Elitists are.

-But even if we stipulate that identity is an ideology, this only applied to Russia coming to Serbia's defense because the Serbs are Slavs.
+But even if we stipulate that identity is an ideology, this only applies to Russia coming to Serbia's defense because the Serbs are Slavs.
 And while it is true that the war would not have happened if Russia had not stood up for Serbia, in the final analysis Serbia was only a pawn.
 And furthermore, Russia was equally